tibetty/gulp-imgconv/README.md

 gulp-imgconv
 ==========

-A gulp plugin to convert images including format conversion, resizing, overlaying, etc. for distribution
+A gulp plugin to convert images including format conversion, resizing, overlaying, etc. for distribution powered by sharp.

 Installation
 ---